 Sudan And Israel Agree To Normalize Relations In U.S.-Brokered Deal

-Israel and Sudan have agreed to normalize their relations and open economic and trade ties, the countries announced with the U.S. on Friday.
+Israel and Sudan have agreed to normalize their relations and open economic and trade ties, the countries and the U.S. announced Friday.
 The U.S. said earlier this week that it would remove Sudan from the state sponsors of terrorism list as part of the agreement.

 "This is an incredible deal for Israel and Sudan," President Trump said in the Oval Office, according to a White House pool report.
 "For decades, Sudan has been at a state of war with Israel.
-They have been in a state of war, and boycotted Israeli goods.
+They have been in a state of war and boycotted Israeli goods.
 There was no relationship whatsoever."

 Sudan has had a transitional government since last year, when the military ousted longtime dictator Omar al-Bashir following a popular uprising.
 The country recently agreed to pay $335 million into a fund for U.S. terrorism victims and their families, as Trump announced earlier this week.